xBLACKICEx/rustowl/README.md

 ### Prerequisite

-- Docker installed, `docker` command is available, and Docker Engine started
+- Docker installed, `docker` command available, and Docker Engine started
 - Visual Studio Code (VSCode) installed

 We tested this guide on macOS Sonoma 14.6.1 on arm64 architecture with docker 26.0.0 and VSCode 1.95.1.